Maureen Stapleton (politician)

 Maureen Stapleton is an American politician from Michigan, and a former teacher.
 She is a Democratic former member of Michigan House of Representatives from District 4.

 Education

 Stapleton earned a BS degree in Psychology from Howard University in Washington, D.C.
 Stapleton was a member of Alpha Kappa Alpha sorority.

 Career

 Stapleton was a teacher with Detroit Public Schools.
 Stapleton was an Administrator for the City of Indianapolis' Compliance Division.
 In 2003, Stapleton started a consulting business.

-In the August 2006 primary election, Stapleton was seeking for a seat in District 4, but she was defeated by Coleman Young II.
+In the August 2006 primary election, Stapleton was seeking for a seat in the Michigan House of Representatives for District 4, but she was defeated by Coleman Young II.
 Stapleton lost by 928 votes.

-On November 2, 2010, Stapleton won the election and became a member of the Michigan House of Representatives for District 4.
-Stapleton defeated Lillian Smith and Danetta Simpson with 94.89% of the votes.
+In 2010, Stapleton ran again the Michigan House for District 4.
+Stapleton defeated Mary Sheffield in the Democratic primary and defeated Lillian Smith and Danetta Simpson with 94.89% of the votes.
 In the August 2012 primary election, Stapleton was seeking a seat in the newly created District 6, however, she was defeated by Rashida Tlaib.
 Stapleton lost by 683 votes.